quickstrom/quickstrom/docs/source/tutorials/cloud/first.rst

 Refining the Proposition
 ------------------------

-Our system under test (``AudioPlayer.html``) is very simple.
+Our system under test, the audio player, is very simple.
 There's a button for playing or pausing the audio player, and there's a time display.

 Our specification will describe how the player should